BalLab/streamzero-site/content/en/docs/Integrations/Notifications_And_Messaging/_index.md

 title: "Notifications and Messaging"
 linkTitle: "Notifications and Messaging"
 description: >-
-  How to integrate a notifications with the StreamZero Platform.
+  How to integrate a notifications with the {{< param replacables.brand_name  >}} Platform.
 ---

-StreamZero provides you access to over 40 notification services such as Slack, Email and Telegram.
+{{< param replacables.brand_name  >}} provides you access to over 40 notification services such as Slack, Email and Telegram.

-StreamZero DX uses the Apprise Python Libs as an engine for notifiation dispatch.
+{{< param replacables.brand_name  >}} FX uses the Apprise Python Libs as an engine for notifiation dispatch.
 The power of Apprise gives you access to over 40 notification services.
 A complete list is provided in a table and the end of the document.

 In order to send notifications from your package you need is to create and emit a pre-defined event type.